pallavsharma505/tldr/README.md

 ## Description

-This project is a React-based web application called "TLDR" that provides a user-friendly interface for summarizing lengthy and potentially off-topic text messages.
+This project is a React-based web application called `TLDR` that provides a user-friendly interface for summarizing lengthy and potentially off-topic text messages.
 Users can input text into an editable div, and upon clicking a button, the application sends the text to the Groq API for summarization.
 The summarized content is then displayed using the react-markdown library.
 The project is configured with Vite for fast development and includes TypeScript for type safety.
 It also uses ESLint for code linting and follows a structured configuration for TypeScript and Vite.

 ## How to Use